octokit/auth-oauth-user.js/README.md

 The async `auth()` method is returned by `createOAuthUserAuth(options)` or set on the `octokit` instance when the `Octokit` constructor was called with `authStrategy: createOAuthUserAuth`.

+Once `auth()` receives a valid authentication object it caches it in memory and uses it for subsequent calls.
+It also caches if the token is invalid and no longer tries to send any requests.
+If the authentication is using a refresh token, a new token will be requested as needed.
+Calling `auth({ type: "reset" })` will replace the internally cached authentication.

 Resolves with an [authentication object](#authentication-object).

 <table width="100%">